FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/拆解build_chain.sh解读FISCO-BCOS建链过程.md

  ```

-This is to remind users to use sh script to obtain FISCO in the directory named by IP.-BCOS Console。And gave an example of e.g. to explain the usage, and finally prompted the user that all the processes have been completed, set up the completion of the work directory in ${output_dir}Lower。
+This is to remind the user to use sh script to obtain FISCO-BCOS console in the directory named by IP。And gave an example of e.g. to explain the usage, and finally prompted the user that all the processes have been completed, set up the completion of the work directory in ${output_dir}Lower。
 ![Feedback screenshot](https://user-images.githubusercontent.com/111106471/184882668-3f673308-042c-419d-9bc0-2b1fc49c3500.png)